kriztioan/WeMo/cpp/README.md

 offtimes=22:00
 ; schedule based on sunset/rise times
 sun=true
-; on/off times offset in seconds
+; on/off times offset in seconds and rise only weekdays rise=on:-900%2-6,off:900%2-6 set=on:-900
-rise=on:-900,off:900
-set=on:-900
 ```